vaibhavaingankar09/Demo/openshift.md

 __Notes:__
   1. PERMISSIVE_GO=y argument is used to bypass a check for Go 1.6.
   2. There is one failing test case regarding HTTPProbeChecker, etc. which we can skip for this version.
+This is believed to be fixed in the newer version of OpenShift.
   3. If in case you require to rerun `make test` command, run `make update` first to update to clean up cache.
   4. If in case while running `oc cluster up` command, it starts pulling `openshift/origin:v1.3.1`, tag already created `openshift/origin:latest` image with `openshift/origin:v1.3.1`.